rogerdahl/striprouter-cpp/README.md

 **Note**: Not yet in a usable state.

-This is a cross-platform program that, given a description of a circuit, searches for the best routes for the connections on a [stripboard](https://en.wikipedia.org/wiki/Stripboard).
+This is a cross-platform program that, given a description of a circuit, searches for the best way to create the required connections on a [stripboard](https://en.wikipedia.org/wiki/Stripboard).

-The output is a description of where to place and solder wires and where to cut the existing stripboard traces in order to create the routes required by the connections in the circuit.
+The output is a description of where to place and solder wires and where to cut the existing stripboard traces in order to create the connections.

-Costs can be assigned to resources in order to direct the autorouter towards preferred routes.
-Resources include stripboard area, solder points, trace cuts and lengths of wire.
-E.g., setting the cost of solder points high in relation to other resources will typically generate designs that use fewer solder points at the expense of stripboard area.
+Costs can be assigned to resources such as stripboard area and solder points in order to direct the router towards preferred layouts.
+E.g., setting the cost of solder points high in relation to other resources will typically generate layouts that use fewer solder points at the expense of stripboard area.

-The program searches only for routes that use non-overlapping wires that cross the traces at 90 degree angles, which tends to give clean looking designs, and which allows using only uninsulated wires.
+The program searches only for routes that use non-overlapping wires that cross the traces at right angles, which tends to give layouts that look clean, and which allows using only uninsulated wires.

 Currently somewhat working: